-4 Advanced AdWords Audience Targeting Tactics
+4 Smart Tactics For Advanced Google Ads Audience Targeting

 By applying this list you could tailor your ad copy and advertise loyalty discounts to these customers to prevent them from deserting your brand for a competitor:

-2. Combining Social Audiences with RLSAs
+2. Combining Social Audiences With RLSAs

-The main benefit Facebook offers lies in the potential granularity with which you can target Facebook’s users.
+While Facebook targeting can be beneficial to reach the masses, another main benefit Facebook offers lies in the potential granularity with which you can target Facebook’s users.

-Unlike AdWords, Facebook has information on what users actually “Like” or follow, and in-depth data from users’ personal profiles.
+Unlike Google Ads, Facebook has information on what users actually “Like” or follow, and in-depth data from users’ personal profiles.

 The benefits of using social ads alongside search campaigns can be huge.

-For example, a 2014 study from Kenshoo showed that paid search audiences which were already exposed to Facebook advertising generated 30 percent more return on ad spend, and a 7 percent uplift in CTR.
+For example, a recent case study from Facebook showed that the brand Bombas saw a 27-point lift in ad recall for evergreen campaigns when utilizing Custom Audience targeting.

-Despite this, I still encounter tons of brands whose approach to advertising on both Facebook and Google is unaligned and therefore they fail to share insights gained from one platform to another to maximize success.
+Despite this, I still encounter tons of brands whose approach to advertising on both Facebook and Google is unaligned, and therefore they fail to share insights gained from one platform to another to maximize success.

-Example: Use Facebook to uncover new potential buyers and then target these people on search to increase the likelihood of them converting
+Example: Use Facebook to uncover new potential buyers and then target these people on search to increase the likelihood of them converting.

 Facebook is one of the best platforms for expanding your reach and identifying new users who aren’t actively looking for your products or services right now.

-By tagging the ads you run on Facebook targeting these new audience segments you will later be able to target ads at these users when they search Google using top of the funnel keywords, increasing the likelihood of those Facebook clicks turning into new customers!
+By tagging the ads you run on Facebook targeting these new audience segments, you will later be able to target ads at these users when they search Google using top-of-the-funnel keywords, increasing the likelihood of those Facebook clicks turning into new customers.

 To do this, you would first need to create a new campaign on Facebook designed to target new potential customers you aren’t already targeting with your search ads (exclude existing website visitors and mailing list members):